-The remuneration system is consistent with the Company’s business strategy and with the remuneration practice pursuant to Art.
-37, German Capital Investment Act (KAGB), and the ESMA Guidelines for a sound remuneration policy.
+The remuneration is consistent with the Company’s business strategy and the remuneration practice in accordance with Section 37 KAGB [German Capital Investment Code] and the ESMA guidelines on sound remuneration policies.

-The remuneration system is meant to enhance the administration of the investment funds for the benefit of the investors whilst respecting the integrity of the market and avoiding conflicts of interest.
+The remuneration is intended to promote the management of the funds in the interest of the investors whilst respecting the integrity of the market and avoiding conflicts of interest.

-In particular, the remuneration system is based upon a sound and effective risk management systems, which take our sustainability issues into consideration and promote these, excluding incentives to enter into risks, which are not reconcilable with the risk profile, our ESG strategy, the terms of investment and the articles of association of the managed AIF.
+In particular, the remuneration system is based on sound and effective risk management systems, which take our sustainability issues into consideration and promote these, excluding incentives to enter into risks, which are not reconcilable with the risk profile, our ESG strategy, the terms of investment and the articles of association of the managed AIF.

-This guideline applies to all organisational entities of d.i.i.
+This guideline applies to all organisational units of d.i.i.
 Investment GmbH.

 |AIF:||Alternative Investment Fund|

 Categories of employees, including the management staff,risk bearers, and employees with control functions and all employees, who receive total remuneration, on the basis of which they are in the same income level as the management staff and risk bearers, whose professional activity has significant implications for the risk profiles of the AIFM or on the risk profiles of the AIF that they manage and categories of employees of the institution(s), to which the portfolio management or risk management activities have been transferred by the AIFM and whose professional activity has significant implications for the risk profiles of the AIF managed by the AIFM.

 Units of the AIF managed by the AIFM or equivalent investments (including – for AIF that only issue units – instruments linked with unit), depending on the legal structure of the affected AIF and their contractual terms and conditions or statutes, or instruments linked with units or equivalent cashless instruments.